thecookingsenpai/VisualRNG/README.md

 By hashing the image, deriving a number from the hash and using it as a seed for our random number generator, we obtain a high quality random number with a cheap DIY setup.

+## Theory summary

+Randomness is as good as the goodness of the below entropy.
+Entropy is good if it is unpredictable, unreplicable and unknown to third parties.
+Timestamp is often used as entropy source as it has literally a millisecond of life span.

+Following this reasoning, any unpredictable entropy source that is only observable by the randomness generator should generate true randomness.

+By combining multiple sources of entropy, all highly connected to the local environment and influencing one the other, such as sounds, lights and colors, we obtain a practically unpredictable, unrepicable and highly unstable source of entropy.
+Combining three different sources also strenghten the resistance of the generator as even the failure of 2 of the 3 sources (e.g. hacked sound card or anything else that breaks up) still offers a reasonable grade of security.

 ## License

 MIT